 If the coconut oil does solidify into chunks, just do your best to incorporate them.
 The final product doesn't seem to be compromised if the batter is full of coconut oil chunks.
 It seems to happen to me every time.

-If you’re looking for a sweeter version of cornbread, add Tbs. or two of honey or maple syrup to the batter.
+If you're looking for a sweeter version of cornbread, add a Tbsp. or two of honey or maple syrup to the batter.
 This recipe is definitely for savory meals (or to be served with maple syrup or honey on top!
-At least, that’s what I thought before I tried sorghum, my new utter favorite cornbread topping).
+At least, that's what I thought before I tried sorghum, my new utter favorite cornbread topping).

 The recipe doubles well and freezes excellently.